Harold Brown, 1936

 Although we knew Harold Brown as a pioneer in bringing early music to North America, we did not know about the considerable body of original work he composed – music rarely played and never recorded – that his close associates, students and colleagues insist we hear and share with a larger audience.

-The Association has accepted the mandate to begin bringing Brown’s original musical compositions to the public.
-We consider it an honor to do so.
-Recording a CD of some of his chamber music began in May, 2011.
+The Association accepted the mandate to begin bringing Brown’s original musical compositions to the public, considering it an honor to do so.
+Recording a CD of some of his chamber music began in May, 2011, and the CD was released June 1, 2012.

 Well before founding the Renaissance Chorus and having completed his musical studies at Columbia University and with Nadia Boulanger in Paris, Harold Brown was composing music for strings during the 1930s and ’40s.
 These compositions represent youthful, passionate writing for strings in a modal idiom with influences of Stravinsky and his era, as well as of viol music from the Renaissance.
 Ned Rorem says, in his 1994 book, Knowing When to Stop: a Memoir, “Harold’s pieces purvey a mysterious appeal (and a solid scaffolding) that I’ve never seen or heard since.”
 He also notes that Harold’s “not playing the game which is part of the rat race” deprived America’s music lovers of his music.
 With this project, we hope to rectify this loss.